HonoreCode/B_PRISM/README.md

 However, note that it is at no point intended to extend the B syntax in order to accept probabilities.
 See *Probabilistic termination in B, AK McIver, CC Morgan, Thai Son Hoang (2003)*

-One other argument is that, for [bounded formulas](#pctl), the model-checker works dynamicly, which means that it does not need to explore the full state space (which may be infinite) to perform the checking of a formula.
+One other argument is that, for bounded formulas, the model-checker works dynamicly, which means that it does not need to explore the full state space (which may be infinite) to perform the checking of a formula.

 Note that there is currently no kind of trace counter-example implemented.
 See [*Probabilistic Model Checking: Advances and Applications, Marta Kwiatkowska, Gethin Norman, David Parker. p.42*](https://www.cs.ox.ac.uk/people/david.parker/papers/fsv-pmc.pdf) for more information on that topic

+**Important** : the model-checker is not yet suited to work with models with transitions with a probability of 0.0.
+Avoid defining your model with such transitions as it could lead to some errors.

 ## PCTL syntax {#pctl}
 *For an introduction to PCTL and DTMC, look at the [PRISM lecture notes](https://www.prismmodelchecker.org/lectures/pmc/)*